What Is Genetic Testing? Read this -> HERE

 Q: What affects have been observed so far?

-A: Avery has global developmental delays—gross and fine motor delays, expressive and receptive language disorder/profound speech delay, significant learning delays, hypotonia, clinodactyly, attention and memory issues, extremely high tolerance for pain, Epilepsy, Mitral Valve Prolapse and a heart murmur.
+A: Avery has global developmental delays—gross and fine motor delays, expressive and receptive language disorder/profound speech delay, significant learning delays, hypotonia, clinodactyly, attention and memory issues, extremely high tolerance for pain, and Epilepsy.

 Q: What does the future hold in terms of health and learning/mental delays?

-A: Avery has 62 genes duplicated on chromosome 9.
+A: There are 62 genes duplicated on chromosome 9.
 Two of these genes are linked to forms of blood cancers.
 This is something to monitor by blood test every few years.

-Learning/mental Delays: Avery has 16 genes missing.
-Three have been linked as the cause of mental delays, specifically related to memory.
+Learning/mental Delays: Of sixteen deleted genes, three have been linked as the cause of mental delays, specifically related to memory.
 In early childhood, children learn many things by remembering and repeating.
 Avery may have trouble remembering and recalling things, therefore it takes her a longer to “learn” since she has to understand a concept fully before she can repeat it and extend upon it.
 Avery will need to learn in a different way or find ways around this disability.